 No. To get fibre broadband, you'll need to place an order with an Internet Service Provider (ISP).
 This is because fibre broadband uses a different technology and an engineer will need to visit your premises to install the necessary equipment.

-There are several ISPs offering fibre broadband in North Yorkshire so you can shop around and choose the package that’s best for you.
+There are several ISPs offering fibre broadband in Nottinghamshire so you can shop around and choose the package that’s best for you.
 If you choose not to upgrade to fibre broadband, you'll be able to continue using your existing broadband service as normal.

 The infrastructure is not yet in place to provide 4G across the county, like it is in more densely populated areas such as cities.
-Also, as a public body, we are only permitted to invest in regulated products only.
-However, the improvements made through this project are a step towards getting 4G in the future.
+Also, as a public body, we are not permitted to invest in 4G.
+However, the improvements made through this programme are a step towards getting 4G in the future.

 Will I need a telephone line to get broadband?

 The most common access to broadband is through a telephone line.
 Also popular in some urban areas are cable services via Virgin Media, which often includes a telephone line as part of the package.
 However, there are other ways to receive broadband that do not need a telephone line: